agr1997/532_MapReduce/README.md

   >./execute_tests.sh

 ## FINAL SUBMISSION

+*Refer to Dylan Finkbeiner's repo for group submission.*

 [This is the one official submission that will be shared by Dylan Finkbeiner, Kathryn Ricci, and Arvind Govindaraja.]